 This one has the sticky work of resin,

-sculpting slow teardrops, pushing
+sculpting slow teardrops, reshaping

-globes of dark amber.
+globules of amber.
 The sun goes

-down on her still at work.
-Its long light
+down on her labour.
+Long light

-seeps through walls of dark beer.
+seeps through walls like dark beer.

 Resin-collecting bees are late workers among bee-kind.
 They labour well past bedtime for most bees building solitary nest cells of sticky resin from nearby plants.
 This clip features two different bees in front and back of Sarah Peebles’ house.
 Olive uses resin that is nearly transparent while Olivia uses dark brown resin the shade of beer bottle glass.
 Their methods are the same as they create tiny, safe capsules for their offspring to grow in.
 Full-sized bees will chew their way out the following spring.

 “Dexter Greenbody” in: Preening Agepostemon Bee, the Sequel